PhilipCastiglione/sketchup/README.md

 ## TODO

 * confirm usage of GPU on linux
-* MAYBE: multiple model pipeline, to reduce the learning required by each model (currently all in one)
+* confirm install instructions are complete when getting this running on linux
 * train the model on The Beast

 * validate it
+* iterate
+    * if results are good enough with 1 class, try with more
+    * if results are bad: multiple model pipeline, to reduce the learning required by each model (currently all in one)

 * Automate the ridiculous setup, at least for macOS and whatever the GPU machine runs, and make it robust.
 * readme
-    * document 149 data items, test, train validation split
+    * add preamble
     * finish/update setup docs
     * finish/update usage pipeline docs
     * add FAQ
-* build the second half, which takes the detected objects and -> DOM
+* build the second half properly, which takes the detected objects and -> intermediate representation -> DOM via a mapper, per target